curvedinf/dir-assistant/README.md

 ## Local LLM Model Download

-You can download a low requirements default local LLM model (Phi 3 128k) with:
+If you do not want to use an API for your main LLM, you can download a low requirements default local LLM model (Phi 3 128k) with:

 ```
 dir-assistant models download-llm